MYG-1107/Digital-Clock-Stopwatch-Timer/README.md

 Features

 **Digital Clock**: Displays the current time and date in a clear, readable format.
-Stopwatch: Tracks elapsed time with millisecond precision, perfect for timing activities.
+**Stopwatch**: Tracks elapsed time with millisecond precision, perfect for timing activities.
 Timer: Customizable countdown timer for setting specific durations.

 # Demo